 Pulmonary rehabilitation (or “rehab”) is a term that covers many different approaches.
 The goals are to decrease the severity of breathlessness as much as possible during daily activity and to increase energy and exercise levels in general.
-Pulmonary rehab is recommended for patients with idiopathic pulmonary fibrosis (IPF).
-Most, but not every patient, is a candidate.
-Your doctor may prescribe pulmonary rehab as an addition to other types of care.
-It’s also important to understand that pulmonary rehab has not been shown to prevent the loss of lung function that occurs over time with IPF.
+Pulmonary rehab is recommended for people with interstitial lung disease (ILD).
+Your healthcare provider can help you decide if pulmonary rehab is a good option for you.

 Pulmonary rehab includes activities such as physical conditioning, exercise training, and breathing exercises.
 It may also include anxiety, stress, and depression management, as well as nutritional counseling, education, and other programs.

 “Your rehabilitation therapist will be able to help you figure

 out a solution that works best for you, as well as answer any questions you may have.”

 The Possible Benefits of Pulmonary Rehab

 - Improved breathlessness

 - Improved sense of well-being, and a more positive outlook